TrevorFrench/blog/source/_posts/Stock-Overview-Uber-Technologies-NYSE-UBER.md

 It seems as if Uber has at least three major innovative missions: Autonomous Vehicles, Uber Elevate, and the Gig Economy.

-Autonomous vehicles have the potential to change Uber’s business.
+Autonomous vehicles have the potential to change Uber&#39;s business.
 Labor costs have the potential to be affected positively.
 Although, it is uncertain whether autonomous vehicles would be available in every market or if they would only be available on pre-determined routes with few variables and the lowest potential for error.

 Not only does paying workers per job they complete make sense for a business (as you are converting labor to a true variable cost), it also has the potential to empower the workers.
 Finding a conventional job can be a relatively long process compared to signing up with Uber.
 This promotes short-term earning potential.
 Additionally, it allows for workers to create “side-hustles” on their own terms without giving up the security of their day job.
 Of course, it is a valid option for a worker to make a full-time income for themselves as well.

 **Financials**

 As of today (July 12, 2020) Uber (NYSE: UBER) is trading at $33.14.
-This represents a decrease of approximately 26.4% from its IPO price of $45.
-It has a market cap of $57.46 billion while trailing twelve months sales are about $14.59 billion putting it at a multiple of just 3.94.
+This represents a decrease of approximately 26.4% from its IPO price of ``$``45.
+It has a market cap of ``$``57.46 billion while trailing twelve months sales are about ``$``14.59 billion putting it at a multiple of just 3.94.
 Admittedly, 3.94 is not necessarily a low P/S ratio generally speaking; however, Uber is trading more like a utility than a growth stock.
 The company is still growing with an average revenue increase of 34% for the past three years as well as emerging segments which have a long runway before they hit maturity.

 On the other hand, the company still has not hit profitability but did have projections of profitability by 2021 before the pandemic hit.
 Of course, this guidance was pulled, but it does demonstrate the emphasis that is being placed on the matter.
 Additionally, the company has nearly $14 billion in liquid assets to tap until it hits profitability (not to mention huge equity stakes in leading international rides businesses) and no shortage of access to capital.

 Uber has the first-mover advantage in an industry that is here to stay and continues to make strategic investments in new technologies as well as its long-term financial health and market position.
 Uncertainty around the company’s future profitability is keeping some investors away but it seems likely that profitability is around the corner.
-The stock may take a hit in the short-term while this pandemic continues; however, I am bullish on the company’s future.
+The stock may take a hit in the short-term while this pandemic continues; however, I am bullish on the company&#39;s future.

 **Rating:** Strong Buy